Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 \section{Approximate Majority with Transient Leaks}

-We now turn to consider the behavior of the $\dbam$ and $\dbamc$ protocols in the presence of transient leak faults.
-Recall first that one motivation for considering the CI model was to allow for the design and analysis of protocols that are robust to these probabilistic, state-flipping faults.
-On the one hand, better understanding the behavior of protocols in the CI model \textit{without} the presence of leaks (as in Sections~\ref{sec:ci-model-lb} and~\ref{sec:dbamc}) has led to results of independent interest.
-Naturally then, we also seek to show that, similar to the protocols for \cite{alistarh2017robust} and \cite{alistarh2020robust} that the $\dbamc$ protocol in the CI model is also robust to leak events.

-However, because the $\dbamc$ protocol in the CI model can be viewed as an adaptation of the $\dbam$ protocol in the original population model, it seems equally interesting to ask whether the original $\dbam$ protocol itself exhibits a similar robustness to transient leaks.
-In this section, we give affirmative results showing that even in the presence of adversarial leak events (which occur up to some bounded rate $\beta$), both the $\dbam$ and $\dbamc$ protocols will, with high probability, reach configurations where nearly all agents share the input majority opinion.
+We now consider the behavior of the $\dbam$ and $\dbamc$ protocols in the presence of transient leak faults.
+Even in the presence of these adversarial events (which occur up to some bounded rate $\beta$), both the $\dbam$ and $\dbamc$ protocols will, with high probability, reach configurations where nearly all agents share the input majority opinion.
 In the presence of leaks, we consider the approximate majority predicate to be computed correctly upon reaching these low sample-error configurations.
-In a sense, these results exhibit the general robustness of the family of third-state dynamics protocols in both the original and CI population models.
-We proceed by giving an overview of the main result for the $\dbam$ protocol in the original model, and then follow with a similar overview for the result using the $\dbamc$ protocol.